 The dream begins in a part of the brain called reticular formation, which sends signals to the spinal cord to relax the muscles and suppress stimuli.
 The jerk that you feel when you wake up does not wake you when you have already fallen asleep because the body absorbs its own consciousness.
 Everyone agrees with this.
 But then the scientists’ opinions differ.

 Here are 3 possible explanations of this odd falling sensation or hypnic jerk:

 1. The signal moved in the wrong direction

 A research group noticed that the signal from the reticular formation switches in some people.
 Rather than suppressing the contraction of the muscles, it enhances their response to almost any stimulus.

 As we have said, in science, it is termed hypnic jerk or hypnic myoclonia.
 When people experience it, the sudden change of the body position without direct support under the arms or legs can make a person believe that the experienced feeling was caused by a fall.

 2. The body is relaxed, while the brain is still working

-Other scientists consider that the falling sensation comes from the very relaxation, especially if the person is concerned and cannot get comfortable.
+Other scientists consider that the falling sensation comes from the very process of relaxation, especially if the person is concerned and cannot get comfortable.
 As soon as the muscles relax during sleep, the brain remains awake, watching the situation.
-Flaccidity of the muscles is interpreted by the brain as a feeling of falling, which makes it try to wake the person.
+The flaccidity of the muscles is interpreted by the brain as a feeling of falling, which makes it try to wake the person.

 3. Stress caused hallucinations